 Tonga is a large dish that is served as a meal and doesn’t need any side dishes or salads.

 Llapingachos is a typical light dish from the Ecuadorian highlands.
-It is easy and cheap to make, so it’s quite widespread in almost all restaurants of the Sierra.
+It is easy and cheap to make, so it’s quite widespread in almost all restaurants in Sierra.

 Llapingachos are boiled potatoes mixed with cheese, made into tortillas, then fired and bathed in peanut butter.

-It’s a simple, easy to make, and energy-boosting dish that can be served as either a breakfast or a dinner.
+It’s a simple, easy-to-make, and energy-boosting dish that can be served for breakfast or dinner.

 Llapingachos are generally served with a fried egg, sliced avocado, chorizo (sausage), and a tomato/onion salad.